Isle of Wight Guru

 5. The Old Radar Station

-The World War 2 radar station sits on the top of St. Boniface Down which is the highest point on the Island (hardly Ben Nevis, but still pretty fantastic views).
+The Old Radar Station sits on the top of St. Boniface Down, which is the highest point on the Island (hardly Ben Nevis, but still pretty fantastic views).
 History nerds will already know that it was an important part of the war effort as one of a chain of radar stations.

 It's now been converted and has the kind of interior they have in property magazines.